Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Create job alert

-Darwin Recruitment is hiring for an Avionics Engineer on behalf of a startup space business in London that specialises in autonomous robotics for orbital operations.
-The company is developing a platform‑agnostic robotic arm and associated autonomous manipulation/vision software as a service.
-Their mission is to provide the first "Protect and Defend" capability for high‑value space assets in orbit, using a hardware‑agnostic, AI‑enabled autonomy software suite that augments any off‑the‑shelf spacecraft.
+Darwin Recruitment are currently hiring for an Avionics Engineer on behalf of a start‑up space business in London that are specializing in autonomous robotics for orbital operations.
+The company is developing a platform-agnostic robotic arm and associated autonomous manipulation/vision software as a service.
+Notably they emphasise that they’re not building the full spacecraft, but a system that can integrate with host spacecraft or tugs to enable servicing or defence functions in orbit.
+Their mission is to develop the first “Protect and Defend” capability for high-value space assets in orbit.
+Their flagship product, is their hardware-agnostic, AI-enabled autonomy software suite that enables them to augment any off-the-shelf spacecraft with the ability to autonomously detect, characterise, and reversibly neutralise orbital threats.
+By building on the proven space heritage of their best-in-class satellite-bus partners and fully integrating into a single unified platform, they deliver an end-to-end, autonomous in-space bodyguarding service.

 What You’ll Do